Skip to content

 • You're in the validation phase.
 Cloud lets you commit to n8n with hours, not days, of setup.
 Migrate later if the math shifts.

-The honest cost equation
+The candid cost equation

 The migration question